lwolf/kube-cleanup-operator/README.md

     $ ./bin/kube-cleanup-operator --help
     Usage of ./bin/kube-cleanup-operator:
       -namespace string
-            Watch only this namespaces (omit to operate clusterwide) -run-outside-cluster
+            Watch only this namespace (omit to operate clusterwide) -run-outside-cluster
             Set this flag when running outside of the cluster.
       -keep-successful
-            the number of hours to keep a succesfull job -1 - forever
+            the number of hours to keep a successful job -1 - forever
             0  - never (default)
             >0 - number of hours